 Microsoft Azure

-When it comes to cloud hosting for students, there are only three options: Microsoft Azure, Amazon AWS, or Google Cloud.
+When it comes to cloud hosting for students, there are three options: Microsoft Azure, Amazon AWS, or Google Cloud.
 Fortunately, they all offer dedicated student packages so you can take them for a test flight.

 We recommend Azure specifically because it has an excellent tool-set with a smooth learning curve.
 Just as importantly, Microsoft makes it very easy to navigate and understand their student offerings.
-In contrast, Google Cloud (who we previously had in this spot) switched up how they present their student credits and it’s no longer as user-friendly as it once was.

 Recommended plan 💡